Catholic League president Bill Donohue comments on the “60 Minutes” report on Bishop Richard J. Malone:

 Dozens of women have accused Rose, the CBS anchor and pundit, of sexual misconduct—he allegedly likes to expose himself—dating back to 1986.
 According to a Washington Post blog story, “Rumors about Rose’s behavior have circulated for years.”

-One of Rose’s assistants, Kyle Godfrey-Ryan, “recalled at least a dozen instances where Rose walked nude in front to her while she worked in one of his New York City homes.”
+One of Rose’s assistants, Kyle Godfrey-Ryan, “recalled at least a dozen instances where Rose walked nude in front of her while she worked in one of his New York City homes.”
 He also made sexually charged phone calls to the then-21-year-old late at night or in the early morning.

 Did she report it?
 Yes, she told Yvette Vega, Rose’s long-time executive producer.
 “She [Vega] would just shrug and just say, ‘That’s just Charlie being Charlie.'”
-To show what a class act Rose was, when he found out that Godrey-Ryan told a mutual friend about his behavior, he fired her.
+To show what a class act Rose was, when he found out that Godfrey-Ryan told a mutual friend about his behavior, he fired her.

 Before he became chairman of CBS News in 2011, Fager was the executive producer of “60 Minutes.”
 He then took over the reins at “60 Minutes” again in 2015.
 He has been accused by six women of sexual misconduct, especially when he was drunk.
 Fager is also accused of covering up for his sexually compromised workplace buddies who reported to him.